Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

    > **Note**
    >
    > Due to the decoder limitations, the color space setting is only supported for decoding the JPEG images.
 The default color space is `IMAGE_UTIL_COLORSPACE_RGBA8888`.
-PNG, GIF, and BMP images are encoded with `IMAGE_UTIL_COLORSPACE_RGBA8888`.
+PNG, GIF, and BMP images are decoded with `IMAGE_UTIL_COLORSPACE_RGBA8888`.

 4. Execute the decoding using `image_util_decode_run2()` or `image_util_decode_run_async2()`: